FatimaHabib/Image-classifier/README.md

 # Image-classifier
-Buillding a hair-types image classifier with python and tenserflow.
+Buillding a hair-types CNN image classifier with python and tenserflow.

 ## Libraries:
 <ul>